ahgroup/DSAIDE/inst/docsfordevelopers/documentation.md

 * dsaidemenu()

 ##Notes:
-* One can also use the 'git' tab to sync with github.
 * All needed libraries should be loaded via the DESCRIPTION file and not in separate R files